 How long does it take?

 This depends on the level of demand and the money available.
-You can help to speed up the process by submitting your documents on time.

 When will I receive my grant payment?